- Top Bowie Knives Summary Table

 - The Origin of the Bowie Knife

-In addition to their usefulness as hunting and combat knives, they are also noted to be useful survival knives.
+In addition to their usefulness as hunting, tactical and combat knives, they are also noted to be useful survival knives.
 Due to the toughness of their blades and their ability to hold a sharp edge, they are exceptionally useful in many different situations.

 Choosing a Bowie knife requires a lot of consideration and knowledge of what exactly to look for in your knife.
 For this reason, we have prepared this guide using expert reviews to help you make the right decision for your Bowie knife needs.